 Even if the TPNW is to become an international norm, its proponents tend to overlook the fact that nuclear history is riddled with examples of states violating established international rules and norms.
 For example, in 1998, Russia, despite being a party to the NPT, transferred nuclear reactors to India, even though the latter is not a party to the NPT.
 Similarly, in recent years, the United States has been forging a closer relationship with India as it views India to be part of a balancing coalition to contain China’s growth.
 A glaring example of this was the 2008 US-India Nuclear Deal under which the United States transferred dual-use nuclear technology to India despite India not being a member of the NPT.
 Similarly, the United States has also been lending support to India’s bid of securing membership to the Nuclear Suppliers Group which, according to established nuclear norms, is also contingent on being party to the NPT.
 These examples show that in the battle between ideals of justice and ethics, and what states perceive to be their national interests, the Mytilenean example of interests taking precedence almost always holds true.

-New York Post columnist Sameul Grafton once remarked about the United Nations that ‘Even after you give the squirrel a certificate which says he is quite as big as any elephant, he is still going to be smaller, and all the squirrels will know it and all the elephants will know it.’
+New York Post columnist Sameul Grafton once remarked that ‘Even after you give the squirrel a certificate which says he is quite as big as any elephant, he is still going to be smaller, and all the squirrels will know it and all the elephants will know it.’
 Skeptics of the Treaty on the Prohibition of Nuclear Weapons might argue that the ‘squirrels’ have ignored on-ground military and strategic realities and used their sheer numbers to push forward something that might end up being nothing more than a moral victory.

 Having said that, one cannot discount the fact that the TPNW has, for the first time, brought a sense of universality to the dialogue on nuclear weapons and disarmament.
 It encourages disarmament dialogue through trade, investment and tourism talks with nuclear states in bid to persuade them to ratify the treaty.
 This will be an uphill (and perhaps impossible) task but as Zia Mian points out, it would require collaboration between civil society and political entities, as well as political resolve in order to push through the demands of making nuclear weapons illegal to use and possess.
 Such an effort would also require persistent highlighting of the ethical considerations involved in the possession of nuclear weapons, as well as pushing for their use to be designated as crimes against humanity.
 The results might not come about about swiftly, but so long as there is a concerted effort, there is always room for hope.